bcronje/docs/docs/support/troubleshooting.md

 ## Problems enrolling new peers

-1. Check [https://status.enclave-networks.com/](https://status.enclave-networks.com/) for any potential service disruptions or outages
+1. Check [https://status.enclave-networks.com/](https://status.enclave-networks.com/) for disruptions or service outages

 2. If you're running on Linux check that the `ca-certificates` package is up to date